HHALB/how-to-guides/networkguides/cisco/ccna-exercise-savingconfigurations.md

-# CCNA Syntax Exercises - Saving Configurations and Basic Configuration
+# CCNA Syntax Exercises - Saving Configurations

 # Summary
 This tutorial will equip you with the fundamentals to manage your network device's configuration effectively.
 We'll cover: